hickford/noto-emoji-16x16/README.md

 ## Index

 To download, first follow the link then use 'download raw file'.
 Alternatively, right click and 'save image as'.
+On the Yoto player, the [transparent background appears black](https://support.yotoplay.com/en-US/how-to-add-custom-icons-to-your-make-your-own-cards-21689), so the two images are equivalent.

 | Emoji | Transparent background | Black background |
 | -- | -- | -- |